neutrinolabs/xrdp/readme.txt

-vnc directory is a simple vnc client module for xrdp sesman directory is a session manager for xrdp that uses Xvnc for the Xserver libxrdp directory is a static library needed by xrdp COPYING is the licence file design.txt is an attempt to expain the project design prog_std.txt is an attemp to explain the programming standard used
+vnc directory is a simple vnc client module for xrdp sesman directory is a session manager for xrdp that uses Xvnc for the Xserver libxrdp directory is a static library needed by xrdp rdp is an rdp client module for connecting to another rdp server xup is a module used to connect to an rdp specific X11 server Xserver is the files needed to build an rdp specific X11 server COPYING is the licence file design.txt is an attempt to expain the project design prog_std.txt is an attemp to explain the programming standard used